areaofeffect/hello-world/week4/README.md

 # Assignment

-- Create a generative artwork or study using loops and repetition.

 Create a generative artwork or study using loops and repetition.
 You can use JavaScript (p5) or python.

 Some inspiration: